bitcoin-express/bitcoin-express-server/docs/setConfig.md

 {
-  "acceptableIssuers": "array<string> - A comma separated list of Issuer domains whose Coins are acceptable (e.g. [(eu.carrotpay.com), bitex.com])", "auth": "string (required) - the auth token", "createAuthToken": "boolean - request the Wallet to create a new account and to store the authentication token in an 'auth' element in the config.json file.
+  "acceptableIssuers": "array<string> - A comma separated list of Issuer domains whose Coins are acceptable (e.g. [(eu.carrotpay.com), bitex.com])", "auth": "string (required) - the auth token", "createAuthToken": "boolean - request the Wallet to create a new account and to store the authentication token in an 'auth' element in the config file.
 If 'auth' already exists, this setting is ignored", "defaultCurrency": "string - the default currency of payments (e.g. 'XBT')", "defaultTimeout": "string - the period (in seconds) that a payment request is valid when expires parameter is not set", "domain": "string - the domain of this Merchant (e.g. 'seller.com')",